"A Shadow Rate New Keynesian Model" with Ji Zhang, September 2016.

 "Bond Risk Premia in Consumption-based Models" with Drew D. Creal, April 2016.

-"Inflation Announcements and Social Dynamics" with Kinda Hachem, August 2013.Abstract
+"Inflation Announcements and Social Dynamics" with Kinda Hachem, September 2016.In the news

 The affine dynamic term structure model (DTSM) is the canonical empirical finance representation of the yield curve.
 However, the possibility that DTSM estimates may be distorted by small-sample bias has been largely ignored.
 We show that conventional estimates of DTSM coefficients are indeed severely biased, and this bias results in misleading estimates of expected future short-term interest rates and of long-maturity term premia.
 We provide a variety of bias-corrected estimates of affine DTSMs, both for maximally-flexible and over-identified specifications.
 Our estimates imply short rate expectations and term premia that are more plausible from a macro-finance perspective.